 Photo: Anshikasjv12 / Wikimedia Commons

 Built out of stones by the Portuguese in 1612, Sinquerim Fort is an extension to the larger Aguada Fort.
 The fort was integrated in the coastal defence, which functioned as a defence line against any potential threats from the sea.
 It also functioned as a landmark for locating ships entering the Mandovi River.
-This fort is near the Sinquerim Beach and it has been expanded into two parts.
+This fort is near the Sinquerim Beach, which is also popular for activities like snorkelling in Goa, and it has been expanded into two parts.
 The lower part which is closer to the beach is equipped with a beautiful view of the sea.
 The upper section has thicker walls and bastions in comparison to the lower part.

 Location: Sinquerim Beach, Candolim, North Goa